turbonomic/prometurbo/appmetric/README.md

 Applications are distinguished by mainly their IP address.
 For example, each [Kubernetes](https://kubernetes.io/docs/concepts/workloads/pods/pod/) Pod corresponds to one Application.
-Currently, it can get applications from [Istio exporter](https://istio.io/docs/reference/config/adapters/prometheus.html), [Redis exporter](https://github.com/oliver006/redis_exporter) and [Cassandra exporter](https://github.com/criteo/cassandra_exporter).
+Currently, it can get applications from [Istio exporter](https://istio.io/docs/reference/config/adapters/prometheus.html), [Redis exporter](https://github.com/oliver006/redis_exporter), [Cassandra exporter](https://github.com/criteo/cassandra_exporter), [MySQL exporter](https://github.com/prometheus/mysqld_exporter), and [JMX exporter](https://github.com/prometheus/jmx_exporter) .
 More exporters can be supported by specifying their definition in the appmetric-config.yml configuration file.

 # Output of appMetric: Applications with their metrics
 The application metrics are served via REST API.
 Access endpoint `/pod/metrics`, and will get json data: